Bandwidth/ap-docs/methods/messages/postMessages.md

 {% common %}

+> The above command returns HTTP Header structured like this:

 ```
 HTTP/1.1 201 Created
 Location: /v1/users/{userId}/messages/{messageId}
 ```

-### Example: Send a single mms with Bandwidth Media
+### Example 2 of 7: Send a single mms with Bandwidth Media

 {% sample lang="bash" %}